oVirt/ovirt-site/source/blog/2018-07-10-Skydive-With-oVirt.html.md

 date: 2018-07-10 09:01:00 UTC
 ---

-## Benefit to oVirt users
-oVirt users may now analyze and see thier network topology via the Skydive UI.
-Skydive allows the users to see the result of their configuration done via oVirt.
-They may capture traffic from VM1 to VM2 for example or monitor the traffic between two VMs or hosts.
-Also they may generate some traffic between 2 running VMs on different hosts for example.
-Users may create alerts in Skydive UI to notify that some traffic disconnected or down.

 [Skydive network](http://skydive.network/) is an open source real-time network topology and protocols analyzer providing a comprehensive way of understanding what is happening in your network infrastructure.
 The common use cases will be, troubleshooting, monitoring, SDN integration and much more.
 It has features such as: